qemu/qemu/README.rst

 format-patch' and/or 'git send-email' to format & send the mail to the qemu-devel@nongnu.org mailing list.
 All patches submitted must contain a 'Signed-off-by' line from the author.
-Patches should follow the guidelines set out in the HACKING.rst and CODING_STYLE.rst files.
+Patches should follow the guidelines set out in the CODING_STYLE.rst file.

 Additional information on submitting patches can be found online via the QEMU website